VIDEO: Market Snapshot December 2019

 Precious metal prices all rose during December, with palladium ending a stellar year with a 52.5% price gain in 2019.
 Platinum was up 22.4% and gold rose 19% for the year thanks to its safe-haven status.
 Other commodity prices were mixed for the 12 months: Nickel gained 32.1% and copper rose 3.2%, but zinc lost 8.7%, lead was down 4.3% and aluminium fell 3.7%.

 Positive global investor sentiment lifted South African equities and the rand in December, helping to offset more negative developments locally.
 The surprise resumption of load-shedding in December and the possibility of it extending well into 2020 exacerbated the weak growth outlook, leading many analysts to expect a recession.
 Meanwhile, November CPI fell to 3.6% y/y, a nine-year low.
-Despite the subdued inflation environment, the SARB’s latest model is forecasting no further interest rate moves through 2020 and 2021, a view reflected in the forward rate market.
+The SARB’s latest model forecasted a 25bp interest rate cut in Q3 2020.
 The central bank has been emphasizing the importance of anchoring inflation expectations at or below the 4.5% midpoint of the SARB’s 3-6% inflation target, rather than boosting growth, thereby putting more pressure on the government to enact reforms and a fiscally responsible 2020 budget.